Excellence in Human Resources Management in Research

 IMDEA Water continues in a continuous process of improving its human resources strategy, currently adapted to the new strengthened system, whose stages can be seen in the attached figure.

 For this, self-assessments are carried out and an action plan is defined for different periods.
 This is how those corresponding to the years were made:

 The monitoring of the process is carried out by a working group that is made up of:

 Open, transparent and merit-based recruitment of investigators (OTM-R)

 Within the framework of the Charter and the Code, the European Commission designed a help tool to carry out the selection and contracting processes.
 This tool is known as OTM-R for its acronym in English (Open, Transparent and Merit based Recruitment) and seeks open, transparent practices based on the curricular merits of the candidates.
 The IMDEA Water Contracting Policy (OTM-R Policy) is aligned with these practices.
 The employment section of IMDEA Water can be accessed by clicking on the following image:

 The IMDEA Water equality plan reflects the Institute’s commitment to equality and optimal working conditions.
 The general objective of the equality plan is to achieve equal treatment and opportunities, eliminating any possible discrimination based on sex in the field of IMDEA Water.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

-On 3 March 2015, the European Commission hosted a conference to celebrate the 10th anniversary of the Charter and Code.
-The first two hundred Deans and Rectors from universities and research institutes (including IMDEA Water) that implemented the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers received the ‘HR Excellence in Research' Award for their efforts to create attractive working conditions for researchers in Europe.
+On March 3, 2015, the European Commission organized a conference to celebrate the tenth anniversary of the Charter and Code.
+At this event, IMDEA Water –which was among the first 200 institutions that adhered to the European Charter for Researchers and the Code of Conduct (C&C)– received recognition for ‘Excellence in Human Resources in Research for its efforts to create conditions attractive job opportunities for researchers in Europe.